Resource

 Large Language Model (LLM)

 An AI model trained on large amounts of text data, capable of generating coherent and contextually appropriate language.
+LLMs are the foundation of most current generative AI products, including ChatGPT, Claude, and Gemini, and are the model type meant when people talk about AI without further qualification.

 Low-Rank Adaptation (LoRA)